-None of which should have occurred had Grievant and Officer Tanner complied with the rule whose purpose was to prevent such activity.
-In addition, at 9:49:16 am, Officer Tanner can be seen on the 2nd range conducting a range check and walking past cell 265.
+None of these events would have occurred had Grievant and Officer Ahart complied with the rule whose purpose was to prevent such activity.
+There is a security risk in having inmates in vacant cells.

+In addition, at 9:49:16 am, Grievant can be seen on the 2nd range conducting a range check and walking past Cell 265.
 The red light on the door indicates that it is open, and he does not close it.
-Post orders directs correction officers to "make sure cells are in lock mode unlock cell with your key to check the lock, NOTE: if a cell is open, pull the door shut and check the lock."
+Post orders direct correction officers to "make sure cells are in lock mode unlock cell with your key to check the lock, NOTE: if a cell is open, pull the door shut and check the lock."

-Post Orders also mandate that the correction officer ensure each cell is thoroughly shaken down, which Officer Tanner did, shakedowns must be documented and logged in the system.
-Officer Tanner did not log the shakedown into the system or direct Grievant to log the event in violation of the post orders.
+Post Orders also mandate that the correction officer ensure each cell is thoroughly shaken down, which Grievant did, but shakedowns must be documented and logged in the system.
+Grievant did not log the shakedown into the system or direct Officer Ahart to log the event in violation of the post orders.

-Grievant, who was at the Officer's desk and should have seen the light indicator that Cell door 265 was unlocked on the control panel, advised Officer Tanner that cell door 265 was unlocked and did not.
-Grievant explained that the door was left open because he had instructed the porter, Inmate Franklin, to clean the cell.
-The video, however, does not depict Inmate Franklin entering the cell until 10:32:25 am.
+Officer Ahart, who was at the Officer's desk and should have seen the light indicator that Cell door 265 was unlocked on the control panel, advised Grievant that Cell door 265 was unlocked and did not.
+Officer Ahart explained that the door was left open because he had instructed the porter, Inmate Franklin, to clean the cell.
+The video, however, does not depict Inmate Franklin entering the cell until 10:32:25 am which corroborates Officer Ahart's further testimony that he directed Inmate Franklin to clean the cell when he returned from C-Section.
 The testimony established that the vacant cell should remain locked at all times to prevent a security or safety incident, specifically such as that which occurred.
-Employer established that Grievant and Officer Tanner violated Rule 7, 8, and 39.
+Employer established that Grievant and Officer Ahart violated Rule 7, 8, and 39.

 The video indicates that Hamilton, one of the fighters, entered Unit 4A at 10:04 am.
 Unit lockdown/Dayroom Closure is at 10:00 am.
 All inmates, except for porters and maybe other yard movements, should be in their cells during this period.
-Although Inmate Hamilton left his cell under the pretense of acquiring a squeegee, Grievant and Officer Tanner both admitted that the stated purpose of his visit that as expressed to them, was inmate business.
-Inmate Hamilton met no other inmates other than Inmate Davis and Inmate Fisher, both of whom should also have been in their cells for dayroom.

-closure.
-Grievant and Officer Tanner failed to comply with the dayroom closure procedure to facilitate this inmate's business in violation of Rule 7, 8, and 39.
+Although Inmate Hamilton left his cell under the pretense of acquiring a squeegee, Grievant and Officer Ahart both admitted that the stated purpose of his visit as expressed to them, was inmate business.
+Inmate Hamilton met no other inmates other than Inmate Davis and Inmate Fisher, both of whom should also have been in their cells for dayroom closure.
+Grievant and Officer Ahart failed to comply with the dayroom closure procedure to facilitate this inmate's business in violation of Rule 7, 8, and 39.